WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 We will first be replacing the system logo, which is the simplest of these modifications.
 Download ThemeEngine from the list of resources above and place it in your 'Applications' folder.

-Navigate to '/Applications/Utilities', right-click the 'System Information' utility and choose 'Show Package Contents'.
-From here, navigate to 'Contents/Resources' and locate the file named 'Assets.car'.
+Open a Finder window, select 'Go' from the menu bar and click 'Go to Folder...'.
+Enter '/Applications/Utilities/System Information/Contents/Resources' and click 'Go'.
+Locate the file named 'Assets.car'.
 Create two duplicates of this file, placing one in your 'Originals' folder and the other in your 'Modified' folder.

 Launch ThemeEngine, click the 'File' menu and choose 'Open'.
 Navigate to your 'Modified' folder and open 'Assets.car'.